susom/tide/README.md

    TiDE source code is maiantained in GitHub.
 This requires a GitHub account (free).
 GitHub is a code repository and is used for storing and maintaining TiDE source code.
 GitHub preserves commit history of the pushed changes.
 Multiple people can work on the same repository, when shared and create their own branches from main branch, in order to make their own changes without impacting anyone else code.

-   1. Register for Github account : https://github.com/signup?source=login
+   1. Register for GitHub account : https://github.com/signup?source=login

-  ***Access Github using Github Desktop tool***
+  ***Access GitHub using GitHub Desktop tool***

    1. Download and install github Desktop Client: https://desktop.github.com/
-   2. After installation, open the Github Desktop program and login to github account from the Github desktop Window
+   2. After installation, open the GitHub Desktop program and login to github account from the GitHub desktop Window
-   3. Once loggedin into github desktop you can see 2 sections in Github Desktop
+   3. Once loggedin into github desktop you can see 2 sections in GitHub Desktop
       1. Left section will have options like
          1. Create a tutorial repository
          2. Clone a repository from the internet